digitoimistodude/macos-lemp-setup/README.md

 mkdir -p /var/www/certs && cd /var/www/certs && mkcert "project.test"
 ````

-Then edit your vhost as following:
+Then edit your vhost as following (change all from *project* to your project name):

 ```` nginx
 server {